 Our last voyage, which now brings us to our current position, took us from Preveza, Greece to Syracuse, Sicily and it was a two-day non-stop trip.

-To date, we’ve sailed 3,283 nautical miles since setting sail on our around-the-world sailing adventure seven months ago
+We’ve sailed 3,283 nautical miles since setting sail on our around-the-world sailing adventure seven months ago.

 It’s been one heck of a first sailing season for us with our new 56’ sailboat.

 We’ve made some incredible new friends, seen some absolutely amazing sights, enjoyed countless sunrises and sunsets, enjoyed fresh, local incredibly tasty food, gotten to know our boat, and have essentially broken ourselves into our new lifestyle on the sea.